ufal/npfl129/exam/questions.md

 - Write an $L_2$-regularized minibatch SGD algorithm for training a linear regression model, including the explicit formulas of the loss function and its gradient.
 [5]

+####Questions@: ,Lecture 3 Questions
+- Define binary classification, write down the perceptron algorithm and show how a prediction is made for a given example.
+[5]

+- Show that the perceptron algorithm is an instance of a stochastic gradient descent.
+Why are the learning rates not needed (i.e., why does not the result of the training depend on the learning rate)?
+[5]

+- Define entropy, cross-entropy, Kullback-Leibler divergence, and prove the Gibbs inequality (i.e., that KL divergence is non-negative).
+[5]

+- Define data distribution, empirical data distribution and likelihood.
+[5]

+- Describe maximum likelihood estimation, as minimizing NLL, cross-entropy and KL divergence.
+[10]

+- Considering binary logistic regression model, write down its parameters (including their size) and explain how is prediction performed (including the formula for the sigmoid function).
+Describe how we can interpret the outputs of the linear part of the model as logits.
+[5]

+- Write down an $L_2$-regularized minibatch SGD algorithm for training a binary logistic regression model, including the explicit formulas of the loss function and its gradient.
+[10]